 Yep, it’s that easy.
-If you haven’t had an eye test in the last two years, World Sight Day is the perfect opportunity to book an appointment.
+If you haven’t had an Eye Examination in the last two years, World Sight Day is the perfect opportunity to book an appointment.

 World Sight Day’s message to everyone is exactly that: make a pledge to get an eye test.
 An increasingly older population and increasing rates of diabetic retinopathy and myopia in children mean vision-related issues are set to rise in the coming years and decades.
 In other words, get your eyes checked regularly to help detect eye conditions and get expert eye care advice.